-The following table provides the fair value measurement hierarchy of Company's asset and liabilities, grouped into Level 1 to Level 3 as described below:
+The fair value measurement hierarchy of Company's asset and liabilities, grouped into Level 1 to Level 3 as described below:

 Level 1: Quoted prices / published NVA (unadjusted) in active markets for identical assets or liabilities.
 It includes fair value of financial instruments traded in active markets and are based on quoted market prices at the balance sheet date.